swaptacular/swpt_accounts/protocol.rst

 ------------------------------------

-When client implementations process a `PreparedTransfer`_ message, they MUST first try to find a matching `CR record`_ in the client's database. [#crr-match]_ If a matching record does not exist, the newly prepared transfer MUST be immediately dismissed [#dismiss-transfer]_;
+When client implementations process a `PreparedTransfer`_ message, they MUST first try to find a matching `RT record`_ in the client's database. [#crr-match]_ If a matching record does not exist, the newly prepared transfer MUST be immediately dismissed [#dismiss-transfer]_;
-otherwise, the way to proceed depends on the status of the CR record:
+otherwise, the way to proceed depends on the status of the RT record:

 initiated
    The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-   fields in the received `PreparedTransfer`_ message MUST be stored in the `CR record`_, and the the status of the record MUST be set to "prepared". [#prepared-records]_
+   fields in the received `PreparedTransfer`_ message MUST be stored in the `RT record`_, and the the status of the record MUST be set to "prepared". [#prepared-records]_

 prepared
    The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-   fields in the received `PreparedTransfer`_ message MUST be compared to the values stored in the `CR record`_.
+   fields in the received `PreparedTransfer`_ message MUST be compared to the values stored in the `RT record`_.
 If they are the same, no action MUST be taken; if they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

 finalized
    The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-   fields in the received `PreparedTransfer`_ message MUST be compared to the values stored in the `CR record`_.
+   fields in the received `PreparedTransfer`_ message MUST be compared to the values stored in the `RT record`_.
 If they are the same, the same `FinalizeTransfer`_ message (except for the ``ts`` field), which was sent to finalize the transfer, MUST be sent again; if they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

-.. [#crr-match] The matching `CR record`_ MUST have the same ``coordinator_type``, ``coordinator_id``, and
+.. [#crr-match] The matching `RT record`_ MUST have the same ``coordinator_type``, ``coordinator_id``, and
   ``coordinator_request_id`` values as the received `PreparedTransfer`_ message.
 Additionally, the values of other